romz-pl/romzdb/src/buffer/README.md

 ## Principles

-See article
-W. EFFELSBERG, T. HAERDER, "Principles of Database Buffer Management" ACM Transactions on Database Systems, Vol. 9, No. 4, December 1984, Pages 560-595.

 1. A database buffer has to be maintained for purposes of interfacing main memory and disk.

 2. In order to facilitate the exchange of data between disk and main storage,